sthibaul/sthibaul.github.io/install-config/tp4.md

 # ldapsearch -H ldapi:/// -x -W -D uid=dovecot,ou=daemons,dc=adsillh,dc=local
 ```

-You will see that we do not get the `userPassword` attribute.
+You will see that we do not get the `userPassword` attributes.
 Indeed, we had
-only permitted root to do so.
+only permitted root to access them.

 Modify the `olcAccess` attribute of `{2}mdb,cn=config` , to add

 `by dn.base=uid=dovecot,ou=daemons,dc=adsillh,dc=local read`

-Check `ldapsearch` again, now you see the `userPassword` attribute.
+Check `ldapsearch` again, now you should see the `userPassword` attributes.

 Set a password for `cn="Titi Lapin"`